-United was shook by another superb Saints display against a title contender, after its similar opening-day defeat to Manchester City, and while Van Persie hit the goals to seal victory, he was insistent that his side's comeback from 2-1 down was a team effort.
+United were shook by another superb Saints display against a title contender, after their similar opening-day defeat to Manchester City, and while Van Persie hit the goals to seal victory, he was insistent that his side's comeback from 2-1 down was a team effort.

 The 29-year-old also reserved special praise for Paul Scholes, who was introduced to the game as a second-half substitute.

 He added: "Everyone has to work hard.
 I need to say a big thank you to Paul Scholes, because when he came on everything was ticking and every single pass he hit was the right one.